dwbelliston/imtag-serverless/BLOG.md

 Now you can resume the debug with the debug feature in VS Code.
 Go to the debug pane and at the top select your launch configuration from the step above.
 This is where everything ties together.
 VS Code attaches to the debug port and takes you into the source code defined in the launch configuration.

-Use the debug controls to navigate throught the code.
+Use the debug controls to navigate through the code.

 You are a time pausing wizard.
 At least in a small way.